Sexual Harassment and Assault

 The Office of Study Abroad will work with the University's Title IX Coordinator on any instances of sexual misconduct.
 All reports to the Title IX Coordinator are to ensure that students are safe and supported.

 Policies for any Brandeis-Led Program are the same as they are on campus.
 You are held to the same conduct expectations that we have on campus.
 Policies on sexual and gender-based misconduct can be found in "Rights and Responsibilities."

-If for any reason you feel you have been involved in an incident of sexual or gender-based misconduct, please contact Darren Gallant.
-You may also refer to or contact the Office of Prevention Services for information regarding prohibited conduct, how to access support services, your rights as both a reporting and responding student, and how to report the incident.
+If for any reason you feel you have been involved in an incident of sexual or gender-based misconduct, please contact your advisor in the Office of Study Abroad.
+You may also refer to or contact the Office of Equal Opportunity for information regarding prohibited conduct, your rights as both a reporting and responding student, and how to report the incident, or contact the Prevention, Advocacy, and Resource Center for confidential support services which can be made available via online chat or video call for abroad students.
 If you choose to report an incident, we encourage you to work with the local Brandeis program faculty.
 Your faculty member, as a responsible employee, is required to report incidents to the Title IX Coordinator at Brandeis, and they are not a confidential source of support.
 They will be able to offer guidance regarding local response resources and reporting protocols and on-site accommodations.
 For confidential campus resources and support, please review these resources.

 If you are a responding student, meaning an incident report is brought against you while you are on a Brandeis program, you will be held to the standards and adjudication structure of Brandeis University.

 Brandeis Approved Programs